scholfa/rag-nas-smb-test/README.md

 1. Open http://localhost:3000 in your browser

-2. **Upload Documents** tab:
-   - Upload individual files using the file selector
+2. **Ingest Documents**:
-   - Or click "Ingest NAS Documents" to process all files from your NAS
+   - The system ingests documents from your mounted NAS share.
+Use the "Ingest NAS Documents" action in the UI to process files from the NAS mount.

 3. **Query** tab:
    - Enter your question in natural language